In this section:

 You can get help in working out your profit by calling the Self Assessment Helpline.

 You must include any profit you made from working outside the UK.
 You need to enter the amount in British pounds, not the foreign currency.
 To work this out, use the average exchange rate for the year your income relates to.
 So, if your income relates to 6 April 2012 to 5 April 2013, use the average exchange rate for the year ended 31 March 2013.

-If your business received other income or profits, for example rental income from a flat above a shop, add this to your profit.
-Don't show it as ‘other income’ on your tax credits claim form or Annual Declaration form.
+If your business received other income or profits, for example rental income from a flat above a shop, make sure it's included in your profit.
+Don't show it as ‘other income’ on your tax credits claim form or Annual Declaration form as well.

 You need to adjust your profit to take out the averaging.
 To do this, look at what you have entered in one of the following boxes on your tax return: